demissew/docker-laravel-starter/README.md

 to run the containers in a detached mode.

-Now you are ready to create a new project.
-Run the following:
+Now you are ready to create a new project.  `CD` into the `src` folder and run the following:

-    docker-compose run --rm composer create-project laravel/laravel src
+    docker-compose run --rm composer create-project laravel/laravel .

 If you get a permission denied error on the src folder while running the above command.
 Run `sudo chown ${USER}:${USER} src` ... or replace the user/group with your prefered user and group